victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2022-03-20-finance-from-first-principles.md

 ![Supply and Demand]("/assets/images/Supply and Demand.png")

+#### Supply Curve

+A chart or formula of the relationship between price and quantity supplied by producers

+#### Demand Curve

+A chart or formula of the relationship between price and quantity demanded by consumers

+#### Equilibrium Point

+The price and quantity at which the quantity demanded is just equal to the quantity supplied.
+Graphically, the equilibrium point is the intersection of the supply and demand curves.

+#### Equilibrium Quantity (q* or Q*)

+The price at which the quantity demanded is just equal to the quantity supplied.

+#### Equilibrium Price (p*)

+The price at which the quantity demanded is just equal to the quantity supplied.

+#### Market Clearing Price (p*)

+Another term for equilibrium price.
+"Market clearing" refers to the fact that at this price all willing sellers in the market can find willing buyers and vice versa.

+#### Total Revenue (TR)

+The sum of the prices for the quantity sold.
+Because in most situations there is a constant market price, the total revenue is usually price times quantity.
+Graphically, total revenue at equilibrium is the area of the rectangle defined by the origin and the equilibrium point.

+#### Consumer Surplus

+The incremental revenue that consumers were willing to pay for a product or service but which they were able to keep because the equilibrium price is less than their willingness to pay.
+Graphically, the consumer surplus is the area of the triangle above the equilibrium price and below the demand curve.

+#### Producer Surplus

+The incremental revenue that producers received for a product or service above their lowest price they at which they were willing to supply.
+Graphically, the producer surplus is the area of the triangle below the equilibrium price and above the supply curve.

+#### Unmet Demand

+The revenue that consumers were willing to spend but didn't because the equilibrium price is higher than their willingness to pay.
+Graphically, the unmet demand is the area of the triangle to the right of the equilibrium quantity and below the demand curve.

+#### Price Elasticity of Demand

+Price elasticity of demand measures the how sensitive the quantity supplied is to a change in price.
+Elasticity is defined as the percentage change in quantity divided by the percentage change in price.

+The elasticity formula is:

+` text(Elasticity) = m * (p / Q) `

+where m is the slope of the demand curve equation, p is the equilibrium price, and Q is the equilibrium quantity.

+#### Price Elasticity of Supply

+Price elasticity of supply measures the how sensitive the quantity supplied is to a change in price.
+Elasticity is defined as the percentage change in quantity divided by the percentage change in price.

+The elasticity formula is:

+` text(Elasticity) = m * (p / Q) `

+where m is the slope of the supply curve equation, p is the equilibrium price, and Q is the equilibrium quantity.

 <!--<script>
 	function calcPercent(a, b) {
 		// The function displays text expressing the relation between two numbers as percentages